OceanGlidersCommunity/Salinity_SOP/sections/salinity_sensors_integration.md

 On the CT-Sail the temperature sensor is positioned beneath and parallel to the conductivity sensor.
 The conductivity sensor itself is positioned within a metal housing with hole cut-outs to allow for flushing.
 The pressure sensor is located ~40 cm in front of the thermistor, requiring a slight spatial alignment with the sensors.
 Power consumption is 21 mW while profiling.
-The sampling speed is set by the user, typically every 2-4 seconds (0.25-0.5 Hz).

 Sea-Bird provided [CTD SBE41-sensor](https://www.seabird.com/sbe-41-argo-ctd/product?id=54627907875) accuracy ratings: Conductivity: ± 0.0003 S <sup>-m</sup> over a range of 0 to 7 S m<sup>-3</sup>; Temperature:  ± 0.002<sup>o</sup>C over a range of -5 - 45<sup>o</sup>C and Pressure: ± 2 dbar over a range of 0-2000 m.